-AMD claimed that the benefits of the chiplet design were far less notable on a laptop CPU, and it opted to integrate more elements — like LPDDR4X and low power audio — onto its monolithic die design.
+AMD claims that the benefits of the chiplet design were far less notable on a laptop CPU, and it opted to integrate more elements — like LPDDR4X and low power audio — onto its monolithic die design.

 This should mean greater power efficiency since the I/O die won’t be present and require its own power.
 Cache will be reduced, however, and there is the possibility of additional memory latency due to an uncoupling of the infinity fabric with system memory.
-We’ll need to see some more real-world benchmarks and tests before we can know for sure.

 Zen 2 on Ryzen 4000 mobile chips will still be a major upgrade over existing Ryzen 3000 mobile APUs based on the Zen+ design, though.
 It drops the process node size from 12nm to 7nm and has a number of architectural efficiency improvements.
-Similar to Zen 2 desktop chips, the first Ryzen 4000 laptops will feature a higher instructions per clock of 15% and increased base and boost clock frequencies.
+Similar to Zen 2 desktop chips, the first Ryzen 4000 laptops will feature higher instructions per clock of 15% and increased base and boost clock frequencies.

-AMD’s performance-drive mobile Ryzen 9 4900HS is an eight-core, 16-thread processor with a base clock speed of 3.0GHz and boost speeds that top out at 4.3GHz.
+AMD’s performance-driven mobile Ryzen 9 4900HS is an eight-core, 16-thread processor with a base clock speed of 3.0GHz and boost speeds that top out at 4.3GHz.
 The chip consumes just 35W of TDP.
 The 4900H processor consumes a bit more power at 45 watts TDP, but this allows it to have a faster 3.3GHz base speed and 4.4GHz boost speed.

 So far, there hasn’t been any official third-party benchmarks released, but AMD’s internal testing suggests that its silicon will be very competitive with Intel’s high-end mobile offerings.
-AMD’s mobile processor also makes use of the company’s SmartShift technology to allow laptops to intelligently to optimize power between the CPU and GPU for better gaming performance.
+AMD’s mobile processor also makes use of the company’s SmartShift technology to allow laptops to intelligently optimize power between the CPU and GPU for better gaming performance.

 The Ryzen 4000 mobile CPUs should see a significant performance uplift over their Ryzen 3000 counterparts.
-We saw AMD’s move to 7nm Zen 2 deliver inter-generational improvements of between 15% and 20% for single-threaded tasks, and 25-30% in multi-threaded scenarios.
+We saw AMD’s move to 7nm Zen 2 deliver inter-generational improvements of between 15% and 20% for single-threaded tasks, and 25-30% in multithreaded scenarios.
 That was most notable in games, where the increased cache helped deliver 20% to 30% uplifts in frame per second and huge improvements to the lowest 1% and lowest 0.1% frame rates.